HMS Venturer (P68)

 HMS Venturer was a Second World War British submarine of the V class that sank two German U-boats and five merchant ships during the war.
 Following the war, the boat was sold to Norway and was renamed HNoMS Utstein.
-She was discarded in 1964.
+She was scrapped in 1964.

 She is the only submarine in history to have sunk another while both were submerged.

 Construction

 Venturer was the lead boat of the British V-class submarine, a development of the successful U class.

 She was built at the Vickers Armstrong yard in Barrow-in-Furness.
 Construction commenced in August 1942 and she was launched eight months later in May 1943.
 Venturer was commissioned on 19 August 1943.

 Service history

 On completing trials and working-up, Venturer commenced operations patrolling the Norwegian coast for coastal traffic and U-boats leaving or entering base.

 She was successful on several occasions, sinking three Axis vessels during 1944.